researchgate/restler/README.md

 ##### Counting objects without returning results

 Just provide `limit=0` query parameter and read the `totalItems` field from the response.
-Note: this behaviour is different from Morphia's where 0 limit is considered to be a query _wuthout_ a limit.
+Note: this behaviour is different from Morphia's where 0 limit is considered to be a query _without_ a limit.

 ### DELETE ####